Housing Choice Voucher

 STARTING DECEMBER 1, 2021: we are accepting applications from 8:00 am-4:00 pm Monday through Friday.
 Applications will be placed on our waiting list in the order they are received, and by preference status.
 You need to bring birth certificates and original social security cards for all household members when dropping off your application.
 We will only place applications on the waiting list when all documents for all household members are received.

 Housing agencies are able to access a National database which lists families that are ineligible nation-wide, due to debts owed or termination of assistance.

-When your name reaches the top of the waiting list, a letter will be sent to your mailing address scheduling an appointment time to come in for an interview.
+When your name reaches the top of the waiting list, a letter will be sent to your mailing address scheduling an appointment time to complete an interview.
 All household members age 18 and over must attend this interview.
-Per NHA policy, we do not allow minors in the interview, so please let us know if you need to reschedule to a time when childcare is available.
+Per NHA policy, we do not allow minors to attend in-person interviews, so please let us know if you need to reschedule to a time when childcare is available, or if a phone interview is preferred.
 At this interview, we will gather all the income and asset information, and identify any allowances a family may qualify for.
 After this interview, we must verify all the information provided to determine eligibility.
 A background criminal check, as well as a prior housing assistance verification are also completed.